How to set nikon dslr camera manually

 6. Press the shutter button to take the photo.

-See also How to use dslr camera for photography
+See also How to use nikon dslr camera as webcam

 By mastering manual mode, you can take your photography to the next level.
 Experiment with different combinations of shutter speed, aperture, and ISO to achieve the desired look and style in your photographs.